darainkhan/data-science-portfolio/README.md

 End-to-end machine learning projects, data engineering pipelines, and agentic AI systems — from EDA through modeling, evaluation, and business operationalization.

+> **Note**: These projects reflect real work built in my professional role.
+Due to confidentiality, proprietary data and business logic have been anonymized — public datasets (e.g., airfare pricing, PayPal transactions) are used to demonstrate the same techniques and methodologies applied in production.

 ---

 ## Projects